bogdanvuk/sydpy/README.md

 ================

-SyDPy (**System Design in Python**) aims to become an alternative to SystemVerilog and `SystemC <http://www.accellera.org/downloads/standards/systemc>`_ by providing the necessary tools to cover tasks of HDL design from system architecture design to HDL synthesis.
+SyDPy (**System Design in Python**) aims to become an alternative to SystemVerilog and
+[SystemC]: <http://www.accellera.org/downloads/standards/systemc> by providing the necessary tools to cover tasks of HDL design from system architecture design to HDL synthesis.

 SyDPy comprises an event based simulator and various classes for describing and simulating a system, all written in Python.